• Skip to primary navigation

 How to serve

-• I love this Asian Salad Dressing drizzled over a Chinese or Thai Salad.
+• I love this Asian Salad Dressing drizzled over this Thai Salad or this Rainbow Chickpea Salad.

 • This ginger dressing also makes a great dip for summer rolls.